Union City: 731.885.0051

 But if our exploration shows that one or more of our stations are not right for you at this time, we’ll suggest media that are more on target.
 We’d rather part friends than rope you into something that doesn’t work!

 We’ll be delighted to provide you with a no-cost, no-obligation marketing needs analysis.
 It’ll take just a few minutes, and the information will be well worth your time.
-For more information, contact Paul Tinkle or John Watts at 731-587-9526.
+For more information, contact Paul Tinkle or Barbie Hardy at 731-587-9526.